ey-david/Data_Analysis_SQL/README.md

 # Data_Analysis_SQL
 This is a presentation of a project from the CareerFoundry data analysis training demonstrating postGreSQL to extract insights.

-The objective of this project was to load all of a fictional video rental company's data into a relational database management system and then use SQL to analyze the data and answer various business questions.
+The objective of this project was to load all of the data of a fictional video rental company (Rockbuster) into a relational database management system and then use SQL to analyze the data and answer various business questions.
 The key questions were:

 -Which movies contributed the most/least to revenue gain?